Smith Maneuver Blueprint for Success in 2025

 Once the interest deductions are processed and the income tax return is received, how this refund money is used can help to make the Smith Maneuver work to its fullest.

-The best practice, and fundamental to optimizing the Smith maneuver strategy, is to take the income tax return and put that against your mortgage.
+The best practice, and fundamental to optimizing the Smith Maneuver strategy, is to apply the return/refund against your mortgage.

-Paying down the main mortgage using your income tax return is nice because it’s simple and perpetuates the tax deductible mortgage conversion process.
+Paying down the main mortgage using your income tax return helps you to become mortgage free faster while perpetuating the tax-deductible mortgage conversion process.

 At the End – Efficient Collapse for More Tax Savings